 Seborrheic dermatitis is a skin condition that mainly affects your scalp but can also affect other areas of your body, as well.
 Seborrheic dermatitis is commonly seen on the oiliest parts of your body, such as your face or back, but it most commonly affects the scalp.
 Seborrheic dermatitis can also cause scaly, red patches along the scalp that result in dandruff.
 Despite cosmetic reasons, you may want to see a doctor if the discomfort of seborrheic dermatitis is so severe that it interrupts your daily life.
 If you are anxious due to your condition or believe your skin may have become infected, we ask you to please contact us so that our dermatologists can help treat and manage your symptoms with a customized seborrheic dermatitis treatment.

 Seborrheic dermatitis can be mistaken for other skin conditions, so our dermatologists may test you to rule out any other possible conditions.
 Conditions that are commonly confused with seborrheic dermatitis include psoriasis, rosacea, and eczema.
 These conditions present similar symptoms.
-Our dermatologists will first determine with certainty what condition is affecting you before creating a treatment regime.
+Our dermatologists will first determine with certainty what condition is affecting you before creating a treatment regimen.

 Symptoms of seborrheic dermatitis include: